 Alternative pleas could include battery, sexual battery, false imprisonment under Pen C §§236-237, nonviolent attempt to dissuade a victim from filing a police report under Pen C §136.1(b), or less onerous pleas supported by the facts.
-Misdemeanor molest/annoy under Pen C §647.6(a) is not an aggravated felony if the record of conviction does not indicate that the act amounted to "abuse."
-U.S. v Pallares-Galan, supra.
-However, Pen C §647.6(a) may have other immigration consequences.
-Under Silva-Trevino, the immigration court can take evidence outside the record of conviction to determine if the facts indicate that the offense actually was a crime of moral turpitude, and this crime is a deportable crime of child abuse if the record of conviction shows that the offense was harmful.
+Misdemeanor molest/annoy under Pen C §647.6(a) should not be deemed an aggravated felony post-Descamps, supra.

-One recourse for a defendant in a case involving sex with a minor is that there remain some possibilities for immigration relief and waivers, despite the fact that these offenses are aggravated felonies.
+One recourse for a defendant in a case involving sex abuse of a minor is that there remain some possibilities for immigration relief and waivers, despite the fact that these offenses are aggravated felonies.
 Depending on the individual situation, this might include withholding of removal (an asylum-like relief), adjustment of status for a person already granted asylum, or a family visa petition, with or without a waiver of inadmissibility.
-In some cases it is very helpful to obtain a misdemeanor conviction, including a felony reduced to a misdemeanor under Pen C §17, rather than a straight felony.
-See Brady et al., Defending Immigrants §9.1 (10th ed).
+In some cases it is very helpful to obtain a misdemeanor conviction, including a felony reduced to a misdemeanor under Pen C 17, rather than a straight felony.
+See Brady et al., Defending Immigrants 9.1 (10th ed).